How to Apply

 A. The prospective is wide open, from academia to industry and government.
 We work closely with industry and government organisations.
 Some of our students may be partially sponsored by non-academic organisations.
 This close relationship helps tremendously in finding diverse career opportunities.

-Projects & Supervisor Selection FAQ
+Project Proposals & Supervisor Selection FAQ

 Q. What are the available projects for the new students?